chadbaldwin/sys-schema-sync/README.md

 1. You can manually insert the Instances and Databases into the appropriate tables yourself.
 You can do this in `dbo.[Instance]` `dbo.[Database]`.
 These tables are read by the service and fed into dbatools for connecting to the various instances and collecting the data.
 1. I have provided a sample stored procedure which you can modify to hardcode the list within the proc here: `/DB/import/Stored Procedures/usp_UpdateTargets.sql`

-> TODO: In the future I may end up going the route of storing this information in a JSON file where users will populate connection strings into the `appsettings.json` file, and the Instance and Database tables would be updated accordingly.
+> TODO: In the future I may end up going the route of storing this information in a JSON file where users will populate connection strings into the `appsettings.jsonc` file, and the Instance and Database tables would be updated accordingly.

 ### Deploy the service